Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 "We do not currently own or operate any manufacturing facilities for microdisplays, one of the key components in our products."
 Furthermore, "we do not manufacture the integrated circuit chip sets, optics, microdisplays, backlights, printed circuit boards or other electronic components which are used in our products."

 Given that Vuzix's glasses run on outside software as well (Android), the company faces vertical integration challenges on just about every level.
-We believe that the physical design of the glasses is appealing, but aside from the aesthetic appearance of the device itself we are left questioning what Vuzix has that could be considered a durable edge.
+We believe that the physical design of the glasses is appealing, but aside from the aesthetic appearance of the device itself, we are left questioning what Vuzix has that could be considered a durable edge.

 A statement made by Vuzix board member and newly appointed COO Paul Boris seems to acknowledge the lack of sustainable differentiation among device-makers.
-Outside of his board duties, Boris is GE Corp's Vice-President of Manufacturing Industries.
-In an article by IT World Canada in January of this year, Boris described how GE is overseeing pilot programs to test 4 AR headsets, including Vuzix's.
+Outside of his board duties, Boris is GE Corp.'s (NYSE:GE) vice president of manufacturing industries.
+In an article by IT World Canada in January of this year, Boris described how GE is overseeing pilot programs to test four AR headsets including Vuzix's.
 As he put it, "the device on some level is a commodity, it's just a mechanism for serving the data in the right context."
 He further stated "we'll try all of them."

 Cadaverous Software Ecosystem

 In the absence of a clear hardware advantage, we looked to the company's software ecosystem.
 The company states in its recent 10-K, "We are building an eco-system of developers around these smart glasses."
 We find little evidence to suggest that these efforts have been successful to date.
-The Company apps in the Android and Apple stores show very little activity.
+The company apps in the Android and Apple stores show very little activity.

-The Android store shows 10 ratings and 4 reviews, as displayed below.
-Almost comically, one positive review appears to be written by Vuzix CEO Paul Travers himself, with the second positive review appearing to be written by Vuzix's manufacturing consultant Thomas Hasselberg.
+The Android store shows 10 ratings and four reviews, as displayed below.
+Almost comically, one positive review appears to be written by Vuzix CEO Paul Travers himself with the second positive review appearing to be written by Vuzix's manufacturing consultant, Thomas Hasselberg.

-Among the non-employees of Vuzix, the 2 reviews were both negative and stated the following:
+Among the non-employees of Vuzix, the two reviews were both negative and stated the following:

 Dahita (November 2016):